 - D. A licensed health maintenance organization shall not be deemed to be engaged in the unlawful practice of medicine.
 All health care providers associated with a health maintenance organization shall be subject to all provisions of law. - E. Notwithstanding the definition of an eligible employee as set forth in § 38.2-3431, a health maintenance organization providing health care plans pursuant to § 38.2-3431 shall not be required to offer coverage to or accept applications from an employee who does not reside within the health maintenance organization's service area. - F. For purposes of applying this section, "insurer" when used in a section cited in subsections A and B shall be construed to mean and include "health maintenance organizations" unless the section cited clearly applies to health maintenance organizations without such construction. - 2.
-That the provisions of this act shall become effective on July 1, 2026, provided that the State Board of Health has promulgated regulations for the licensure of donor human milk banks as required by § 32.1-162.15:15 of the Code of Virginia, as created by this act. - 3.
+That the provisions of this act shall become effective on July 1, 2026. - 2.
 That the provisions of this act may result in a net increase in periods of imprisonment or commitment.
 Pursuant to § 30-19.1:4 of the Code of Virginia, the estimated amount of the necessary appropriation cannot be determined for periods of imprisonment in state adult correctional facilities; therefore, Chapter 2 of the Acts of Assembly of 2024, Special Session I, requires the Virginia Criminal Sentencing Commission to assign a minimum fiscal impact of \$50,000.
-Pursuant to § 30-19.1:4 of the Code of Virginia, the estimated amount of the necessary appropriation cannot be determined for - periods of commitment to the custody of the Department of Juvenile Justice.
+Pursuant to § 30-19.1:4 of the

+1163 Code of Virginia, the estimated amount of the necessary appropriation cannot be determined for periods of commitment to the custody of the Department of Juvenile Justice.